Cfm To Liters Per Min

 Q1: Is the conversion factor 28.3168 always accurate?

 A1: The conversion factor 28.3168 is a close approximation based on the standard relationship between cubic feet and liters.
-However, as discussed earlier, temperature and pressure variations can influence the accuracy of the conversion, especially when dealing with gases.
+That said, as discussed earlier, temperature and pressure variations can influence the accuracy of the conversion, especially when dealing with gases.

 Q2: How do I convert LPM back to CFM?